normoes/monero/README.md

 **Hint**:
 The path `/monero` is supposed to contain the actual wallet files.
-So when mounted `/monero` should contain the files from within e.g. `~/Monero/wallets/wallet/`.
+So when mounted, `/monero` should contain the files from within e.g. `~/Monero/wallets/wallet/`.